State of Illinois

-It is very important that you notify the CCR&R immediately if your income, family size, child care schedule, or number of children in care changes.
+It is very important that you notify the CCR&R immediately if your income, family size or child care schedule changes.
 These changes may affect the amount of your monthly co-payment.

 Can my provider charge me more than my co-payment amount?